JSONPath

 }

-Here $.data.status reads from the event, while "status" in the target writes to state.
+Here @.status reads from the current aggregate state, $.data.new_status reads from the event, and "status" in the target writes to state.

 In implications